 - Head over to Creative Child to find instructions for making some fabulous leaf art.

-- This marbled autumn salt dough – From Twodaloo is easy enough for young children to do.
+- These marbled clay autumn leaves– From Rhythms of Play are easy enough for young children to do.

 - These leaf sun catchers from Fun At Home With Kids is something that all ages can enjoy.
 Older children can cut their own leaves and younger ones might need some help.